Why Are You Posting Every Day But Still Have Empty Chairs?

 Google Ads (including Local Service Ads): This is for the person actively searching "best balayage salon near me."
 They have a problem and they need a solution right now.
 Showing up at the top of Google for these high-intent searches is the fastest way to acquire a client who is ready to book.
 They are actively looking for your service, which is why these leads are often higher quality.

-Facebook & Instagram Ads: This is for the person scrolling through their feed who isn't actively looking for a salon but is your ideal client.
-You interrupt their scrolling with a compelling offer or transformation that makes them stop and think, "I need that."
+Facebook and Instagram Ads: This is for the person scrolling through their feed who isn't actively looking for a salon but is your ideal client.
+You interrupt their scrolling with compelling content or transformation that makes them stop and think, "I need that."
 This is powerful for building brand awareness and reaching people before they even start searching, but it requires a different approach than Google.

 The key is to use both.
 Google captures the clients you know are looking.
 Facebook finds the clients who don't know they need you yet.